Fehmida retains NA-230 seat after vote recount

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BADIN: Former National Assembly Speaker Dr Fehmida Mirza on Sunday retained her NA-230 seat after the recounting process in the National Assembly constituency was finally completed.
-According to unofficial results, Dr Fehmida Mirza, who contested on the ticket of Grand Democratic Alliance (GDA), secured 95,064 votes against PPP’s Rasool Bux Chandio, who bagged 93,999 votes.
-The Sindh High Court (SHC) had earlier rejected a petition filed by Fehmida Mirza to stop the recounting process requested by Chandio.
+BADIN: Former National Assembly speaker Dr Fehmida Mirza on Sunday retained her NA-230 seat after the recounting process in the National Assembly constituency was finally completed.
+According to unofficial results, Dr Fehmida Mirza who contested on the ticket of Grand Democratic Alliance (GDA) secured 95,064 votes against PPP’s Rasool Bux Chandio who bagged 93,999 votes.
+The Sindh High Court (SHC) had earlier rejected a petition filed by Fehmid Mirza to stop the recounting process requested by Chandio.

-BADIN: Former National Assembly Speaker Dr Fehmida Mirza on Sunday retained her NA-230 seat after the recounting process in the National Assembly constituency was finally completed.
-According to unofficial results, Dr Fehmida Mirza, who contested on the ticket of Grand Democratic Alliance (GDA), secured 95,064 votes against PPP’s Rasool Bux Chandio, who bagged 93,999 votes.
-The Sindh High Court (SHC) had earlier rejected a petition filed by Fehmida Mirza to stop the recounting process requested by Chandio.
+BADIN: Former National Assembly speaker Dr Fehmida Mirza on Sunday retained her NA-230 seat after the recounting process in the National Assembly constituency was finally completed.
+According to unofficial results, Dr Fehmida Mirza who contested on the ticket of Grand Democratic Alliance (GDA) secured 95,064 votes against PPP’s Rasool Bux Chandio who bagged 93,999 votes.
+The Sindh High Court (SHC) had earlier rejected a petition filed by Fehmid Mirza to stop the recounting process requested by Chandio.

 Comments